jessicaherford/Week7_Wednesday/README.md

 3. Create a span with the message "2016 projection" and set it to a variable called message.

 4. Place the message in the Success bar in the Reports panel.
-It should only appear when the user hovers over the Success bar. *nextAll could be useful here.*
+It should only appear when the user hovers over the Success bar. <br> *nextAll could be useful here.*
 ![Projection](images/projection.jpg)

 5. In the table that contains Visits, ROI, and Source, delete the last two rows that contain no data.
 ![Table Rows](images/tablerows.jpg)

-6. When clicked, the individual buttons in the blue button group (Service, Cloud, Tools, and Help) should lose their icon and the text should turn grey. *.find() is helpful here.*
+6. When clicked, the individual buttons in the blue button group (Service, Cloud, Tools, and Help) should lose their icon and the text should turn grey. <br> *.find() is helpful here.*
 ![Button Click](images/buttonclick.jpg)

 7. The same buttons should disappear when they are double clicked.